 - TAG shall mean a current County issued or approved animal license tag.

-Section 4: Dog, Cat, and Ferret Rabies Vaccination Requirement; Medical Exemption
+The following sections are directly from Animal Ordinance 12-10, Section 2-4-4: Dog, Cat, and Ferret Rabies Vaccination Requirement; Medical Exemption:

 A. Rabies Vaccination Required

 - It is a violation of this Ordinance for the owner or custodian of a dog, cat, or ferret to fail to have each dog, cat, or ferret vaccinated with an anti-rabies vaccine, as required by this Section.